-India is the world's largest milk producer and is responsible for 21% of global milk production (FAO, 2019).
-The dairy sector in India has grown exponentially in the last five decades, and the 'White Revolution' has helped India transform from a milk deficit nation to a milk surplus country.
-In the year 1950, India's milk production was a mere 17 million tons per year, and it has increased to 176.5 million tons in 2017-18 (NDDB, 2019).
-The dairy sector has grown at a CAGR of 4.18% every year since 1990, and in the same duration, the per capita milk availability has improved from 178 grams/day to 375 grams/day, as of 2017-18 (NDDB, 2019).
-The following graphs highlight the growth in milk production and per capita milk availability in the country:
+India is the World's Largest milk producer and is responsible for 21% of global milk production.
+(FAO, 2019).
+The dairy sector in India has grown exponentially in last five decades and 'White Revolution' helped India from becoming milk deficit to milk surplus country today.
+In the year 1950, India's milk production was mere 17 million tons per year and it has increased to 176.5 million tons in year 2017-18 (NDDB, Milk Production in India, 2019).
+The dairy sector has grown at Compound Annual Growth Rate (CAGR) of 4.18% every year since 1990 and in the same duration, the per capita milk availability as improved from 178 grams/day to 375 grams/day in year 2017-18 (NDDB, Milk Production in India, 2019).
+Following graphs highlight the growth in milk production and per capita milk availability in the country.